- Infused drinks are hot—learn everything you need to know about making your own.

 - Cannabis cocktail expert, Jamie Evans, shares her secrets.

 - Her Spicy Melon Margarita recipe is the perfect way to celebrate Cinco de Mayo with cannabis.

 Infused drinks are having a moment.
 While there are quite a few new commercial elixirs hitting dispensaries, they’re still only available in a few states.
-So we’re excited to experiment more with our own cannabis cocktails at home.
+So we’re experimenting more with our own cannabis cocktails at home.
 As usual, Jamie Evans, founder of The Herb Somm, is out front.
-Her new book, Cannabis Drinks: Secrets to Crafting CBD and THC Beverages at Home tells you everything you need to know.
+Her book, Cannabis Drinks: Secrets to Crafting CBD and THC Beverages at Home tells you everything you need to know.

-My goal with this book is to share all of the secrets I’ve learned throughout my wine and cannabis journey!
-Different from other books in this category, Cannabis Drinks offers something to everyone, from beginners to experts.
-For the newbies, this book provides an in-depth look into the basics of infused drinks and general cannabis 101.
+My goal with this book is to share all the secrets I’ve learned throughout my wine and cannabis journey!
+Different from other books in this category, Cannabis Drinks offers something to everyone—from beginners to experts.
+For newbies, this book provides an in-depth look into the basics of infused drinks and general cannabis 101.
 I highlight the differences between CBD and THC, bioavailability rates, and the entourage effect.
 For would-be cannasseurs, I detail how to evaluate flower with sensory techniques.
 Of course, I also cover how to dose infused drinks and how to serve them.
-There are also several essential how-tos and infusion guides that break down things like decarboxylation and heating techniques.
+There are also several essential how-tos and infusion guides that break down things.
+That includes decarboxylation and heating techniques.
 I also focus on options for those who only want to use CBD and/or THC.
-So the book presents many different approaches to enhancing beverages at home.
+So the book presents many different approaches to enhancing your beverages at home.

 What’s the most versatile ingredient for infused drinks of all kinds, not just cocktails?